Hip Dysplasia in Dogs: Prevention and Understanding

 When do Dogs Develop Hip Dysplasia?

 Every dog with a hip dysplasia case is different and is caused by various factors.
-For genetic causes, it can begin to develop as young as five months old in puppies, while some hip dysplasia cases do not show up until your furbaby has reached a certain age.
+For genetic causes, dog hip dysplasia can be seen as early as a few months of age.
+However, some cases of hip dysplasia may not show up until your furbaby has reached a certain age.
+Most commonly, the symptoms of hip dysplasia are recognized between one and two years old.

 For other causes like environmental factors, dogs develop hip dysplasia in their middle or senior years.